-- 5.4.3.3.Obtain assessment report/summary or investigation report for due diligence practice of suppliers with due regard to business confidentiality and competitive or safety concerns; - 5.4.3.3 Make the suppliers' list publicly available, and/or assessment report/summary or investigation report for due diligence practice of suppliers, with due regard to business confidentiality and competitive or safety concerns.
+- 5.4.3.3 Obtain assessment report/summary or investigation report for due diligence practice of suppliers with due regard to business confidentiality and competitive or safety concerns. - 5.4.3.4 Make the suppliers' list publicly available, especially companies at the key points, and/or assessment report/summary or investigation report for due diligence practice of suppliers, with due regard to business confidentiality and competitive or safety concerns. - Other suggestions (applicable for upstream and downstream companies):